ericPantarotto/react_completeGuide/_notes/notes.md

 ### Dynamic & Conditional Inline Styles

 The disadvantage with inline styling still is that you often end up with a lot of duplication and that all your CSS code goes into the JSX code, which also isn't ideal.

+### Dynamic & Conditional Styling with CSS Files & CSS classes

+When adding a CSS class conditionally, it's just important to note that you should then use ternary expression and add `undefined` as a class name.
+You can't use `&&`, which will assign `false` as a class when negative and error.

 <!---
 [comment]: it works with text, you can rename it how you want